ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 ## Progressive Enhancement

 When submitting the registration form, the page reloads.
-This is just how POST requests work since day 1.
+This is just how POST requests work since the dawn of mankind.
 But when JavaScript is available, we can improve the user experience and make it more seamless by removing the page reload and letting SvelteKit update the current page to its new state.
-This is an instance of _progressive enhancement_.

-This is actually very easy to do!
-Just import SvelteKit's `enhance` action in the script tag.
+This is an instance of _progressive enhancement_ and very easy to do in SvelteKit!
+Just import the `enhance` action in the script tag.

 ```svelte
 <script lang="ts">